LNXSeus/Advancely/README.md

   the settings if you use a custom location.
 * **Font Support**: The default `Minecraft.ttf` font doesn't support many more characters beyond the standard english language.
 Simply import your own `.ttf` or `.otf` file if needed (has to be within the `resources/fonts` folder).
+* **No Coop Support**: Unfortunately this tracker doesn't fully support coop speedruns as it always updates based on the player file that has most recently been modified.
+This means Advancely doesn't `combine` progress of multiple players. (e.g., each player completes different advancements).

 ***